qmk/qmk_firmware/users/curry/README.md

 These is my userspace files, heavily influenced by @drashna's userspace structure.

+# Keyboards

 Main uses are for corne & lily58, supporting dfu bootloader (elite-c)

-# Keyboards
 ## Split Common
 Is compatible with split_common when the previous two keyboards update to them.

-If you want to use these keymaps with split common code, they are on my personal github fork: [CurryFurous/qmk_firmware](https://github.com/CurryFurious/qmk_firmware)
+If you want to use these keymaps with split common code, they are on my personal github fork: [CurryFurious/qmk_firmware](https://github.com/CurryFurious/qmk_firmware)

 Referenced PRs: #6260, #5998, #6001

 ## Keymaps
 Keymap layout is similar between the two keyboards.
-Lily 58 has a lot of open keys for custom keys as well.
+Lily58 has a lot of open keys for custom keys as well.
 Keymap formatting is set up in the physical layout of the keyboard, so mapping keys should be easier.

 ## Tap Dances